edilio/programming-notes/OO Design Patterns and E-Commerce.md

         self.notify()
 ```

-You could also use the Observer pattern to implement an event source inventory system in order to create different projections of the inventory.
+You could also use the `Observer` pattern to implement an event source inventory system in order to create different projections of the inventory.
 For example, you might want to create a projection of the inventory that is optimized for querying the availability of a product, and another projection that is optimized for querying the price of a product.
 You could use the Observer pattern to implement this system by creating a subject class for the inventory and an observer class for each projection.

 ## Memento Pattern?

-Here's an example of how you might use the Memento pattern in an e-commerce application:
+Here's an example of how you might use the `Memento` pattern in an e-commerce application:

 The user adds a product to their shopping cart.
-- The system creates a Memento object that captures the state of the shopping cart before the product was added.
+- The system creates a `Memento` object that captures the state of the shopping cart before the product was added.
-- If the user decides to remove the product from their cart, the system can use the Memento object to restore the cart to its previous state.
+- If the user decides to remove the product from their cart, the system can use the `Memento` object to restore the cart to its previous state.
-- To implement the Memento pattern, you'll need to define a Memento class that captures the internal state of the object you want to store.
-You'll also need to define a Caretaker class that is responsible for managing the Memento objects.
+- To implement the `Memento` pattern, you'll need to define a `Memento` class that captures the internal state of the object you want to store.
+You'll also need to define a `Caretaker` class that is responsible for managing the `Memento` objects.

-Here's an example of how you might implement the `Memento` and `Caretaker` classes in Python:
+Here's an example of how you might implement the `Memento` and `Caretaker` classes in `Python`:

 ```python
 class Memento: